 Year 5 - Elm and Oak

-Autumn Term 1 – Curriculum Newsletter – Year 5
+Spring Term 1 – Curriculum Newsletter – Year 5

-This term the children in Year5 will be following a topic about…
+This term the children in Year 5 will be following a topic about…

+In guided reading this half term, year 5 will be studying Pig Heart Boy by Malorie Blackman.
+We will use the texts to hone the children’s’ retrieval and inference skills as well as developing their reading stamina of longer texts.
 As well as Whole Class Reading we encourage all children to read at home regularly; they should be reading at least three times a week at home – staff will be monitoring this every week.

 The Upper Key Stage 2 Team